-Based in Thompsons Solicitors’ Newcastle office, Fiona Belgian is one of the firm’s highly specialised and experienced lawyers dealing with clinical negligence and serious injury cases.
+Based in Thompsons Solicitors’ Newcastle office, Fiona Belgian is one of the firm’s highly-specialised and experienced lawyers working within the serious injury and medical negligence solicitors teams.
 Fiona has an enviable record of success in representing clients from all over Cumbria, Yorkshire & Humberside and the North East.

 As part of her medical negligence specialism, Fiona takes claims concerning both the National Health Service and the private healthcare system, involving mistakes during and post-surgery and serious delays in diagnosis.
 Cases can involve birth traumas such as cerebral palsy and claims from clients suffering from cancer.

 She started her career in the legal profession in 2000, qualifying as a solicitor in 2002 and joining Thompsons a year later.
 Fiona uses her skill and experience to win the highest possible compensation for clients to aid their rehabilitation and secure their future.

 Like Thompsons itself, Fiona believes in securing justice for those injured through no fault of their own, rather than representing those responsible for the injury or their insurance companies.
 She points out that she works for a firm which is committed to seeking justice, whether through its legal work or its public campaigns.
 Fiona values Thompsons philosophy of combining the best legal expertise in the UK with a caring approach towards clients.